samikhuska57/my-psych-engine-no-botplay-lag/README.md

 # Friday Night Funkin' - Random Engine No botplay lag
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+Psych Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation: